We’ve won the freedom to marry in Oregon! So… what’s next?

 We keep going.

 Marriage is an important milestone on a much longer journey toward full freedom and equality for gay, lesbian, bisexual and transgender Oregonians.
 As important a milestone as it is, wedding bells do not signal that our work is finished.
 Marriage equality will not keep LGBT young people safe in our schools.
 It will not ensure transgender people access to accurate identity documents or critical health care services.
-It will not make our military, our prisons, or our immigration system inclusive and just.
+It will not make our military, our prisons, or our immigration system safer or just.
 It will not ensure that LGBT Oregonians can live their lives free from the sting of discrimination.

 Beyond the “marriage milestone,” what does our work look like?